samzipper/website-HEAL/README.md

     * in abstract, you might have to delete and backslashes (for example in front of `%`)
     * For the PDF, if not available online put a link into the `static/PDFs` folder.
     * If it should be on the main page, set `featured: true` (most recent 4 papers will be shown)
+ * Add a tag for which core research area it is part of.
+Options:
+    * Water and Agriculture
+    * Land Use/Land Cover Change
+    * Ephemeral Water Features
+    * Stream-Aquifer Interactions
+    * Human-Environment Interface

 ## Adding a new person
  * Go `content/authors`